 The money in China is called, officially, the renminbi or RMB for short (“ren-min-bee”), which means “people’s currency.”
 You will also see “CNY” as the abbreviation, which is short for its more common name of “yuan” (“you-ahn”), casually known in slang as “kuai” (“k-why”), which translates into something like “bucks.”
 The most common bill for this “Chinese dollar” is the 100 Yuan note – which is all you will get by the way at bank ATMs so be prepared for a wad of larger bills.
 Quite commonly, you’ll also see 1, 5, 10, 20 and 50 notes.
 No worries about getting all those 100 bills that seem so big to us.
 They are quite commonly accepted for the smallest of purchases although of course no store vendor really wants to get a 100 for a 3 RMB bottle of juice.

 One yuan is divided into 10 “jiao” (also called “mao”) and that is subdivided into 10 “fen,” which is rarely seen anymore since they are so devalued.
 When it comes to coins, you’ll see 1 jiao (1/10th of a yuan, or like a USD dime),) and 5 jiao (5/10ths of a yuan or like a 50-cent piece), as well as an occasional 1 yuan coin too.
-So look carefully when you are going to spend money at which coins are what, although we found merchants to be very honest in helping you pick out the coins and bills you needed to pay, even just out of the palm of your hand.
+So look carefully when you are going to spend money at which coins are what, although we found merchants to be very honest in helping you pick out the coins and bills needed to pay when shopping, even just out of the palm of your hand.